lelutin/puppet-fail2ban/README.md

 ## Upgrade notices ##

+ * 2.0: `ignoreip` both on the main class and in fail2ban::jail (and thus in all fail2ban::jail::* classes too) is no longer expected to be a string.
+It is now a list of strings that automatically gets joined with spaces.
+Users of the fail2ban module will need to adjust these parameters.

  * `ensure` parameter deprecated in fail2ban::jail since 1.2.0.
 Will be removed for 2.x.
 Since the jail define uses puppetlabs-concat to define a fragment for each jail to be concatenated in `/etc/fail2ban/jail.local`,